Skip to main content

 Parsing speedSlower (DOM/SAX parsing)Faster (native in JS)

-Industry adoptionEnterprise, config, document markupWeb APIs, mobile, modern apps
+Industry adoptionEnterprise, config, document markupWeb APIs, mobile, current apps

 What this means for you: Use JSON for new APIs and web apps.
 Use XML when interacting with enterprise systems, Android development, RSS feeds, or any system that requires schemas and namespaces.
 Both formats will coexist for decades.